Jonarck/Knowledge-Extraction-and-Fusion-in-Low-cost-Military-KBQA/README.md

 **Belong to a SEU Course Project in The Course - "Special Topics in Knowledge Engineering", Instructed by Prof. WU Tianxing ([https://tianxing-wu.github.io/]) and Prof. WANG Meng ([http://wangmengsd.com/])**

+**Skillfully utilized tagging models to identify the first verb after time, constructing corresponding attributes for abundant temporal entities.
+Using only string similarity, efficiently merged a large number of properties based on the fundamental commonalities and entity sparsity.**

 I responsible for the iteration of technical solutions, knowledge extraction and integration.
 (Cooperate with LI Kaixin)

 Knowledge extraction: Participated in writing efficient regular expressions.
 Proposed an innovative approach to extract extremely diverse temporal property by introducing a tagging task model, extracting the first verb after the temporal noun as the property of the temporal entity.